 Rumble strips shall be specified on all new construction and resurfacing projects on the Interstate System and access controlled state routes.
 Both the inside and the outside shoulders shall be scored.
 The scored rumble strip shall be constructed in accordance with Standard Drawing T-M-15.
 Rumble strips are to be paid for under Item No. 411-12.01, Scoring Shoulders (Continuous) (16 inch Width), L.M.
 For estimating purposes, the item will be measured longitudinally along the edge of each shoulder and will usually be four (4) times the project length less deductions for entrance and exit ramps, public roads, and bridges.
 When concrete shoulders are present rumble strips are to be constructed in accordance with Standard Drawing RP-CS-1 or RP-CS-2.
-Rumble strips on concrete shoulders shall be paid for under Item No. 501-03.10, Concrete Shoulder Rumble Strips, L.F., and the item will be measured as the actual length of pavement scored along each shoulder.
+Rumble strips on concrete shoulders shall be paid for under Item No. 501-03.03, Scoring Concrete Shoulders (Non-Continuous) (36 inch Width), L.F.
+The item will be measured as the actual length of pavement scored along each shoulder.

 Refer to Section 4-716.15 for guidelines for placement of rumble strips on non-access controlled state routes.
 When rumble strips are placed on non-access controlled routes, paved shoulders should be 8ft. or wider.
 A 30 foot rumble will be followed by a 10 foot gap in the rumble to allow for bicycles to cross without having to traverse the rumble strip.
 Rumble strips should normally only be placed on rural routes with posted speeds of 45 mph or greater.
 Rumble strips may be used on urban routes where accident history or other factors warrant the placement.
 When placed on urban routes, designers should give consideration to expected bicycle traffic and noise generated.
 The scored rumble strip shall be constructed in accordance with Standard Drawing T-M-15A.
 Rumble strips are to be paid for under Item No. 411-12.02, Scoring Shoulders (Non-continuous) (16 inch Width), L.M.
 The item will be measured and paid as the actual length of pavement scored along each shoulder.
+Rumble strips should be omitted on shoulders adjacent to designated bike lanes and may also be omitted from locations recommended by the TDOT bicycle coordinator.